-3. Add your accordion-like cardboard to the tube.
-I didn’t count how many strips we put in each tube, but you want the tube to be full of cardboard, but not stuffed or packed tightly.
+- Add your accordion-like cardboard pieces into the tube.
+I didn’t count how many strips we put in each tube, but you want the tube to be full of cardboard, but not stuffed or packed too tightly.

-4. Add your beans to the tube.
-I used pinto beans and split peas for these, but I have also used rice for this project and that works well too.
+- Add your beans and grains to the tube.
+I used pinto beans, popcorn, and rice for these.

-When your tube has been filled, tape the open end closed.
+- When your tube has been filled, cover and tape the open end closed.